sportbible homepage

 Advert

-And it appears things are set to go from bad to even worse for the Silverstone-based team, as it's been reported that they are considering a radical plan for the Australian Grand Prix this week.
+And things could go from bad to even worse for the Silverstone-based team, as it's been reported that they are facing the possibility of making a radical decision for the Australian Grand Prix this week.

 Aston Martin struggled during F1 pre-season testing.
 (Image: Joe Portlock/Getty Images)